as1216/hackgteeny2017/README.md

-# hackgteeny2017
+# Project Title

-Sample github repository
+Description:

+Technologies Used: